Manojkumar007-cs/19AI307_JAVA/Module-01/DAY-4/README.md

  ```
 /*
 Program to implement a User Defined Method using Java
-Developed by: Priyanka A
+Developed by: Manojkumar K
-RegisterNumber: 212222230113
+RegisterNumber: 212224040188
 */
 ```